DylanSuniaga/NoScopeAIProject/NoScope_Bio_Demo_Plan.md

 ### 3. Fingerprint Model

-Train a lightweight causal temporal model on clean windows to identify player ID.
+Train a lightweight fingerprint model on clean causal windows to identify player ID.
 Use the penultimate layer as the behavioral fingerprint embedding.

 Why this works: